Man charged over Bondi Beach terror attack

 The other charges are 40 counts of causing wounding/grievous bodily harm to a person with intent to murder, discharging a firearm intending to cause grievous bodily harm, a public display of a prohibited terrorist organisation symbol and placing an explosive in/near a building with the intent to cause harm.

-Police said early indications pointed to a “terrorist attack inspired by ISIS”.
+Police said early indications pointed to a “terrorist attack inspired by Isis (so-called Islamic State)”.

 Akram, who remains under police guard in hospital, will face a Sydney local court’s bail division via video link on Wednesday.